rstens/docs/README.md

   JIRA Introduction             All team members                                 Introduction to our project management system.
   JIRA - Defect Management      All team members                                 The defect management process for PPR as supported by JIRA.
-  Project Onboarding/Training   All team members Zephyr                        Testers                                          The test management tool that allows for collaboration, planning, execution and reporting.
+  Project Onboarding/Training   All team members TestRail                        Testers                                          The test management tool that allows for collaboration, planning, execution and reporting.